TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 ## Changelog (newest on top):

-- New SMD board with more connectors ans switch mode power supply added
+- New SMD board with more connectors and switch mode power supply added
 - Trailer software v0.3 with trailer leg support and light on / off switch, switched by tracrors 5th wheel

 ### New in V 8.7: